Skip to content

 When do I apply?

-In general, you may submit a proposal anytime to our New York City competitive grants program through the Grantseeker Portal.
-Note that applicants to the national and international environment program should apply during specified time frames via an LOI on the Grantseeker Portal.
-Similarly, you may apply to one of The Trust’s targeted or collaborative funds through the appropriate LOI on the portal.
-Applicants to the Long Island and Westchester programs should apply on the Grantseeker Portal during the specified time frames.
+Applicants may submit a proposal through our Grantseeker Portal at any time for our New York City competitive grants program and during specified timeframes listed on the application instructions for our Long Island and Westchester competitive grants programs.
+Note that applicants to the national environment program should apply during specified time frames via an RFP on the Grantseeker Portal; for our international environment program, proposals are by invitation only.
+Similarly, you may apply to one of The Trust’s targeted or collaborative funds through the appropriate RFP on the portal.

 Application